The-Social-Proof-Foundation/docs/developers/graphql.md

 With GraphQL, developers can easily fetch user profiles, content metadata, transaction histories, and more in a single request.
 The MySocial GraphQL API is designed to provide real-time updates, enabling seamless interactions for social applications, marketplaces, and blockchain explorers.
 By leveraging GraphQL’s query efficiency, developers can create dynamic and scalable applications with minimal complexity.

 {% hint style="info" %}
-The GraphQL playground and examples will be published when the testnet is launched.
+The GraphQL playground and examples will be published when the mainnet is launched.
 {% endhint %}